 Naturally, cortisol peaks in the morning to wake you up.
 The rise in cortisol provides a jolt of energy to get you up and out of bed so you don’t feel the need to hit the snooze button repeatedly.

-From the time you wake up, until around noon, cortisol levels drop significantly.
-As the afternoon and evening progress, the remaining cortisol continues to drop, reaching a low point around bedtime.
+From the time you wake up until around noon, cortisol levels drop significantly.
+As the afternoon and evening progress, the remaining cortisol continues to decline, reaching a low point around bedtime.
 The low level of cortisol and peak in melatonin helps you get to sleep and stay asleep.

 Stress and Recovery

-Stress is part of life and is necessary for growth, learning, and physical and mental adaptation.
+Stress is part of life.
+It is necessary for growth, learning, and physical and mental adaptation.

 The stress of intimate relationships makes you adapt and develop empathy.
-Without it, you’d remain a selfish person who thinks the rest of the world should think as you do.
+Without it, you’d remain a selfish person who thinks the rest of the world should believe what you do.

-The stress of your business or career causes you to think differently, develop new strategies, and communicate your ideas differently, so others listen.
+Your business or career’s stress causes you to think differently, develop new strategies, and communicate your ideas differently, so others listen.
 Without that stress and the adaptation to it, your career or business would flatline.

-The stress of weight training causes your bones to get denser, your muscles to get stronger, and your nervous system to become more coordinated.
-Without the stress of weight training, and the adaptation that follows, you’d be more likely to develop diabetes, osteoporosis, and multiple other diseases.
+The stress of weight training causes your bones to get denser, your muscles get stronger, and your nervous system becomes more coordinated.
+Without the stress of weight training and the adaptation that follows, you’d be more likely to develop diabetes, osteoporosis, and multiple other diseases.